hyperion-ml/hyperion/egs/voxceleb/v2.1/README.md

           - VoxCeleb2 train+test
           - VoxCeleb1 Original eval sets

-   - `run_002a_compute_evad.sh`
+   - `run_002_compute_evad.sh`
       - Computes Energy VAD for all datasets

    - `run_002b_compute_fbank.sh`
       - Computes log-filter-banks acoustic features for all datasets

-   - `run_003_prepare_augment.sh`
-      - Prepares Kaldi style data directories for augmented training data with MUSAN noise and RIR reverberation.

-   - `run_004_compute_fbank_augment.sh
+   - `run_003_prepare_noises_rirs.sh`
-      - Computes log-filter-banks for augmented datasets
+      - Prepares MUSAN noises, music to be used by SpeechAugment class.
+      - Creates Babble noise from MUSAN speech to be used by SpeechAugment class.
+      - Prepares RIRs by compacting then into HDF5 files, to be used by SpeechAugment class.

-   - `run_010_prepare_victim_xvec_train_data.sh`
+   - `run_010_prepare_xvec_train_data.sh`
-      - Prepares features train the victim x-vector model
+      - Prepares audios train the victim x-vector model
-      - Applies sort-time mean normalization and remove silence frames
+      - Transforms all the audios that we are going to use to train the x-vector into a common format, e.g., .flac.
+      - Removes silence from the audios
       - Removes utterances shorter than 4secs and speakers with less than 8 utterances.
       - Creates training and validation lists for x-vector training